vsoch/dinosaur-lessons/neuro/README.md

  - How did neurosynth come about?
  - Briefly review what is going on with NeuroSynth

-Finish with a little demo, and mention of notebooks / containers provided in this repository!
+Finish with a little demo, and mention of notebooks provided in this repository!